BIG DATA in HEALTH CARE

 We are only at the beginning, and innovation in these areas is already growing and spreading worldwide.
 There are many unknowns, business models are sometimes shaky, technologies are mostly not robust and the interplay between the providers and technology is still to be debated.
 However, one thing is clear: the revolution is here, and AI will take center stage in the way healthcare will be delivered in the upcoming years.

-Dr Gidi Stein is a member of the Steering Committee for the first Big DataTLV event in Israel to focus on HealthCare on April 16, 2019, in the Wohl Convention Center in the heart of Innovation Nation, Israel www.bigdatatlv.com.
+Dr Gidi Stein is a member of the Steering Committee for the first Big DataTLV event in Israel to focus on HealthCare on April 16, 2019, in the Wohl Convention Center in front of Bar Ilan University, Ramat Gan, in the heart of Innovation Nation, Israel www.bigdatatlv.com.
 READ MORE

 Media contact: Elaine Harrison <> Contact email: email@example.com